German language: Standard German

 The basis of Standard German developed with the Luther Bible and the chancery language spoken by the Saxon court, part of the regional High German group.
-However, there are places where the traditional regional dialects have been replaced by new vernaculars based on Standard German; that is the case in large stretches of Northern Germany but also in major cities in other parts of the country.
-It is important to note, however, that the colloquial Standard German differs from the formal written language, especially in grammar and syntax, in which it has been influenced by dialectal speech.
+However, there are places where the traditional regional dialects have been replaced by new vernaculars based on Standard German, which is the case in large stretches of Northern Germany but also in major cities in other parts of the country.
+However, the remains that the colloquial Standard German differs from the formal written language, especially in grammar and syntax, in which it has been influenced by dialectal speech.

 Standard German differs regionally among German-speaking countries in vocabulary and some instances of pronunciation and even grammar and orthography.
 This variation must not be confused with the variation of local dialects.
 Even though the national varieties of Standard German are only somewhat influenced by the local dialects, they are very distinct.
 German is thus considered a pluricentric language, with currently three national standard varieties of German: German Standard German, Austrian Standard German and Swiss Standard German.
 In comparison to other European languages (e.g., Portuguese, English), the multi-standard character of German is still not widely acknowledged.
 However, 90% of Austrian secondary school teachers of German consider German as having "more than one" standard variety.
 In this context, some scholars speak of a One Standard German Axiom that has been maintained as a core assumption of German dialectology.

 In most regions, the speakers use a continuum, e.g., "Umgangssprache" (colloquial standards) from more dialectal varieties to more standard varieties depending on the circumstances.